AFL Coaches Association awards: Support Staff Leadership Award

 Awarded annually from 2003 to 2014.
 Awarded to an Australian rules support staff member who shows "outstanding contribution, innovation, [or] initiative in carrying out [their] duties".

 All-Australian team

-Awarded annually from 2015 to 2016.
-In 2015, in what was described as "ditching traditional positions in favour of modern tactics," in each position on the field (decided by analysts), the highest-scoring player from the Champion Player of the Year Award voting is chosen.
-In 2016, a more traditional team was apparently chosen.
+A representative team was selected by the AFLCA in 2015 and 2016.
+In its first year, in what was described as "ditching traditional positions in favour of modern tactics," in each position on the field (decided by analysts), the highest-scoring player from the Champion Player of the Year Award voting was chosen.
+In its final year, a more traditional team line-up was selected.